startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

     contain negative weight cycle.
 If we iterate through all edges one more time and get a shorter path for any vertex, then there is a negative weight cycle.

+49.5) RANGE MINIMUM QUERY:

+    You are given an array A[1..N].
+You have to answer incoming queries of the form (L,R), which ask to find the minimum element in array A between positions L and R inclusive.

+    RMQ can appear in problems directly or can be applied in some other tasks, e.g. the Lowest Common Ancestor problem.

+    Solution
+    There are lots of possible approaches and data structures that you can use to solve the RMQ task.

+    The ones that are explained on this site are listed below.

+    First the approaches that allow modifications to the array between answering queries.

+    Sqrt-decomposition - answers each query in O(sqrt(N)), preprocessing done in O(N).
+Pros: a very simple data structure.
+Cons: worse complexity.

+    Segment tree - answers each query in O(logN), preprocessing done in O(N).

+                 Pros: good time complexity.
+Cons: larger amount of code compared to the other data structures.
+    Fenwick tree - answers each query in O(logN), preprocessing done in O(NlogN).
+                Pros: the shortest code, good time complexity.
+                Cons: Fenwick tree can only be used for queries with L=1, so it is not applicable to many problems.

+    And here are the approaches that only work on static arrays, i.e. it is not possible to change a value in the array without recomputing the complete data structure.

+    Sparse Table - answers each query in O(1), preprocessing done in O(NlogN).
+Pros: simple data structure, excellent time complexity.
+    Sqrt Tree - answers queries in O(1), preprocessing done in O(NloglogN).
+Pros: fast.
+Cons: Complicated to implement.
+    Disjoint Set Union / Arpa's Trick - answers queries in O(1), preprocessing in O(n).
+            Pros: short, fast.
+Cons: only works if all queries are known in advance, i.e. only supports off-line processing of the queries.

+    Cartesian Tree and Farach-Colton and Bender algorithm - answers queries in O(1), preprocessing in O(n).
+        Pros: optimal complexity.
+Cons: large amount of code.
+        Note: Preprocessing is the preliminary processing of the given array by building the corresponding data structure for it.

 50) Fenwick Tree Structure:
     ->Full binary tree with at least n leaf nodes